 Generally speaking, cases that involve serious injuries, unclear liability, or a high potential settlement will take longer to process.
 Here are some of the factors that can lengthen the timeline of your case.

-• Litigation process and jury trial.
-While the majority of the of car accident cases settle without moving on to trial, trial is sometimes necessary to get an insurance company to pay what you are owed.
-Jury trials are pretty rare, since most cases that are properly worked by your lawyer will settle before trial becomes necessary.
+- Litigation process and jury trial.
+While the majority of car accident cases settle without moving on to trial, the trial is sometimes necessary to get an insurance company to pay what you are owed.
+Jury trials are pretty rare since most cases that are properly worked by your lawyer will settle before a trial becomes necessary.
 However, even cases that are handled properly might end up at a jury trial because of some problem with the case, or because of abusive insurance companies who have nothing to lose because of bad laws in Texas.

 Depending on the specifics of your case, your car accident settlement can take months to years to complete.
 If your personal injury claim warrants more time, be advised that spending more time on a case can make a major difference in the outcome of your settlement.
 Your personal injury lawyer will advise you throughout the process on the wisest way to proceed, and make sure the case is handled in a manner that best suits your needs.

-If you’ve experienced a car accident, FVF can help you understand your rights and receive fair compensation.
+If you’ve experienced a car accident, FVF Law Firm – Injury & Wrongful Death Lawyers can help you understand your rights and receive fair compensation.
 Contact us for a free consultation to discuss your accident.
-We make sure you are well-educated about your options so you can make informed decisions and focus on recovering from your injuries.
+Our Austin personal injury attorney makes sure you are well-educated about your options so you can make informed decisions and focus on recovering from your injuries.